Tom Scholar

-Sir Thomas Whinfield Scholar GCB (born 17 December 1968) is a British civil servant who served as Permanent Secretary to the Treasury until 8 September 2022.

-Scholar was previously the Prime Minister's Adviser on European and Global Issues in the Cabinet Office from 2013 to 2016.
-He has been a director of the nationalised bank, Northern Rock and served as Chief of Staff for Gordon Brown.
+Sir Thomas Whinfield Scholar GCB (born 17 December 1968) is a former British civil servant, who served as Permanent Secretary to the Treasury from 2016 to 2022.
+Following his exit from the UK Civil Service in September 2022, Scholar began to take up non-executive directorships in the private sector, including as chair of Santander UK from August 2025.
+As a civil servant, Scholar held multiple roles across various governments, including as an adviser on European and global issues in the Cabinet Office from 2013 to 2016, a director of Northern Rock post its nationalisation in 2008 and as chief of staff for Gordon Brown from mid 2007 to January 2008.

-Personal life and education
+Early life and education

 Scholar was educated at Dulwich College (1979–1986), Trinity Hall, Cambridge (where he read History), and the London School of Economics.

-He is the son of Sir Michael Scholar who was Permanent Secretary of the Department of Trade and Industry between 1996 and 2001.
-He has two younger brothers, Richard and John (who is a lecturer in English Literature at the University of Reading and worked at the Treasury).
+He is the son of Sir Michael Scholar, who was Permanent Secretary of the Department of Trade and Industry between 1996 and 2001.
+He has two younger brothers, Richard and John (who is a lecturer in English literature at the University of Reading and worked at the Treasury).